Approximate Bayesian Computation for Finite Mixture Models: Introduction

-Assuming $\theta$ is the possibly multidimensional inferential target, the basic ABC algorithm consists of the following four steps, outlined by \cite{PitchardEtAl1999}: (i) sample from the prior distribution, $\theta\pro \sim \pi(\theta)$; (ii) produce a generated sample of the data by using $\theta\pro$ in the forward model (\FM), $y\pro \sim \FM(Y \mid \theta\pro)$; (iii) compare the true data $y\obs$ with the generated sample $y\pro$ using a distance function, $\rho(\cdot, \cdot)$, letting $d = \rho(s(y\obs), s(y\pro))$ where $s(\cdot)$ is some (possibly multi-dimensional) summary statistic of the data; (iv) if the distance, $d$, is smaller than a fixed tolerance $\epsilon$ then $\theta\pro$ is retained, otherwise it is discarded.
+Assuming $\theta$ is the possibly multidimensional inferential target, the basic ABC algorithm consists of the following four steps \citep{TavareEtAl1997,PitchardEtAl1999}: (i) sample from the prior distribution, $\theta\pro \sim \pi(\theta)$; (ii) produce a generated sample of the data by using $\theta\pro$ in the \FM, $y\pro \sim \FM(Y \mid \theta\pro)$; (iii) compare the real data, $y\obs$, with the generated sample, $y\pro$, using a distance function, $\rho(\cdot, \cdot)$, letting $d = \rho(s(y\obs), s(y\pro))$ where $s(\cdot)$ is some (possibly multidimensional) summary statistic of the data; (iv) if the distance, $d$, is smaller than a fixed tolerance $\epsilon$ then $\theta\pro$ is retained, otherwise it is discarded.
 Repeat until the desired particle sample size $N$ is achieved.
-In order to improve the computational efficiency of the basic ABC algorithm, there have been many extensions which include a sequential element through the tolerance parameter, $\epsilon$ \citep{SissonEtAl2007,JoyceMarjoram2008,BeaumontEtAl2009,CsilleryEtAl2010,DelMoralEtAl2011,MarinEtAl2012,RatmannEtAl2013}.
-In this method we extended the Approximate Bayesian Computation Population Monte-Carlo algorithm (ABC-PMC) of \cite{BeaumontEtAl2009}, which is introduced in the next Section.
-Interestingly, the original Population Monte-Carlo sampler \citep{CappeEtAl2004} was introduced for solving problems related to the multimodality of the likelihood function for situations in which mixture models were used.